-During your time as a Trinity postgraduate research student, you'll get the chance to develop skills and attributes to enable you to succeed in your career and prepare you for the workplace of the future.
+During your time as a Trinity postgraduate research student, you'll get the chance to develop skills and attributes to enable you to reach your potential your career and prepare you for the workplace of the future.
 The Careers Service is here to support your development and help prepare you for your career journey ahead.
-With employment opportunities continuing to grow both in Ireland and overseas, there is an increasing demand for graduates with high-level skills so we can help you to articulate your unique skillset and to proactively manage your career.
+Employers are interested in the high-level skills acquired from a postgraduate research degree: we can help you to articulate your unique skillset and to proactively manage your career.

-We can also help you to explore your career options and ambitions, both within and byeond academia, and help you to plan how to achieve them by:
+We can also support you to explore your career options and ambitions, both within and beyond academia, and help you to plan how to achieve them by:

-- working with you on CV and interview preparation - providing one-to-one guidance with our experienced careers consultants - working with you through specialist careers workshops on the career planning process

-- linking you with companies looking to hire

-Trinity graduates through our Careers Fairs

-and events which we hold throughout the
+- working with you on CV and interview preparation - providing one-to-one guidance with our experienced careers consultants - working with you through specialist careers workshops on the career planning and job search process - linking you with alumni mentors and companies looking to hire Trinity graduates through our Careers Fairs and events which we hold throughout the year, and - making sure you have the right careers information and resources available to you when you need them.

-year, and

-- making sure you have the right careers information and resources available to you when you need them.